janicemv/stargate/README.md

 - Each db entry is connected to the user.
 Users will be able to edit or delete their own data entrances.
 - Every information added to the db needs to have its own reference.
 It can be personal opinion or impression, but this needs to be written.
 - URL field optional to link the information to its reference.

+## To be implemented

+- Interactive tabs to choose between Astronomical and Magical information in Star pages
+- Add view by Keyword
+- Dark mode: Glyphs colored in white
+- Table and form to include data in the References page
+- Suggestions/Report an error form
+- Edit and delete information (if you were the user who added it)
+- Integration with email for real users registration
+- Deployment of the website for public access
+- Addition of other celestial objects

 ## Contributing